 We believe Genesis will gradually trim its sedan offerings, although a full-electric G80 may keep the body style alive as long as demand is present.

-All three Hyundai Motor sedans will not see the 2023 model year.
+All three Hyundai Motor sedans are planned to be discontinued starting in 2024.
 Production of the Kia Stinger should end first, followed by the Sonata and K5.